 Soft Ones see through light-sensitive spots arranged in irregular patterns on the skin of the pods.
 While individually these spots are not as versatile as eyes, the number of them gives an effect roughly equal to a 360 degree compound eye that is surprisingly light-sensitive (Soft Ones become very uncomfortable in strong light).
 They have an excellent sense of touch, temperature and vibration located in their bellies and near the ends of their pods; a listening Soft One stands completely still and holds all its pods to the ice beneath.
 Soft Ones talk by vibrating and jumping to cause ice-vibrations, a sight most humans and other Terragens find quite absurd.

 Soft Ones, like practically all higher life forms on their homeworld, reproduce by buds.
-Due to the loose structure of their cells, genetic material is exchanged between individual Soft Ones or sometimes even with other species by close contact; after being "infected" with genetic material one or more pods will begin to loose its strength and grow secondary pods.
+Due to the loose structure of their cells, genetic material is exchanged between individual Soft Ones or sometimes even with other species by close contact; after being "infected" with genetic material one or more pods will begin to lose its strength and grow secondary pods.
 After a while these simply drop off as independent, if smaller, Soft Ones.
 For a while they remain with their parent and are taught the basics, and later are entered into the schools of the community.
 Teaching is often done by giving them artificial memories and new skills, making childhood very short.

 Psychology Soft Ones have a peculiar gelatinous brain, able to reorganize itself even after some rather severe scrambling (a must for a semi-liquid lifeform).
 Lower centers are distributed throughout their bodies, often in several copies.
 Higher parts of the nervous system form diffuse nexi between different organs and "nerves", fibrous parts of the gel which transmit signals using chemicals changing conformation.
 If hurt or disconnected, the brain will quickly (for a Soft One) develop new connections and links, often restoring practically all information and intelligence.
 Memories are stored in pockets containing special macromolecules which modern Soft Ones are able to analyze and store, an important ritual in their society.

 Their psychology is rather fluid, and individuals often change personalities and preferences over their lifetimes even without outside influence.
 This is regarded as quite natural, and individuals who don't change are usually seen as disturbed in some way; one common method to help them is simply to scramble their brains somewhat.
-This is traditionally done by friends, who subject the patient to a rather severe pushing, although today soft medicine has developed drugs which make the liquefaction of the personality less traumatic.
+This is traditionally done by friends, who subject the patient to a rather severe pushing, although today Soft One medicine has developed drugs which make the liquefaction of the personality less traumatic.

-Over their long history the Soft Ones have studied their own psychology to a great extent, and they seems to have understood it to their own satisfaction.
+Over their long history the Soft Ones have studied their own psychology to a great extent, and they seem to have understood it to their own satisfaction.
 They are able to store memories and some skills from dead individuals for posterity, they are able to manipulate their own brains into developing desirable traits using therapy, medication or surgery and they have essentially tried out every reasonable mental pattern and recorded its uses and drawbacks.
 Important memories, skills and personalities can be stored in chemical form, and inserted if needed.
 Many Soft Ones have personal libraries of useful mental traits, many based on "classic personalities".
 To completely change mood or personality depending on situation is quite common for Soft Ones involved in important work, and regarded as completely natural.

 Soft Ones are quite slow thinkers like most low-temperature beings and this has shaped their relations to other species to a large extent.
 Other species are too quick and changeable for their taste; making quick deductions and acting on them without realizing that such rash actions will only entail even more speed.
-The Soft Ones see the universe as an immense flow, where wise being first carefully observes the patterns and then aligns with them, not the other way around.
+The Soft Ones see the universe as an immense flow, where a wise being first carefully observes the patterns and then aligns with them, not the other way around.

 History Unlike the warm-chemistry Terragens and original Black Acropolis builders, which seemed to be in a hurry to provolve any native species they encounter or encountered, the Muuh took their time, raising the Soft Ones to sophonce over many millions of years.

 After the first contact, some 30 to 40 million years ago (precise dates and estimates vary), the Soft Ones were developed to presapience.
-Almost ten million years passed before the Muuh visited again, and raised them to the level of what could be considered (by analogy with terragen prehistory) nomadic packs of hunter/gatherers.
+Almost ten million years passed before the Muuh visited again, and raised them to the level of what could be considered (by analogy with Terragen prehistory) nomadic packs of hunter/gatherers.
 These slowly developed one or more technological cultures over a very long time, probably several millions of years.
 It was during this time that they were again contacted by a Muuh Provolvement ship.
 The oldest indigenous recorded history dates from this time, 8.3 million years in the past.
 Following several millions of years of careful supervision and guidance they slowly were accommodated to advanced technology, and finally were able to construct subrelativistic spaceflight (this is the slowest transit from a pre-technological state to spaceflight known, and it seems to have been very smooth and uneventful, possibly due to careful Muuh supervision).

 The Soft Ones spread across space in huge multigeneration starships built from enormous cylinders of ice.
 They made contact with several other xenosophont races, and seems to have gradually explored a large region of the Perseus Arm in their typical slow and methodical way, often using second hand technology, including HIE121CZE, Muuhist, and other.
 Under the influence of these new experiences the old culture gradually split into different new cultures which gradually began to diverge more and more.

 During this period the Soft Ones "terraformed" several planets and seems to have essentially turned them into images of their homeworld.
-The Soft Ones responsible for this seems to have been a more conservative faction than the others, who experimented with new forms of existence inspired by alien species.
+The Soft Ones responsible for this seem to have been a more conservative faction than the others, who experimented with new forms of existence inspired by alien species.
 The conservatives wanted to live lives according to the flow of the universe, and that would imply living on ammonia-water planets.
-These conservatives also saw to that all the different worlds they lived on had detailed copies of all the knowledge and history of the species, just to make sure that the mind of the species would be as safe as the mind of the individual.
+These conservatives also saw to it that all the different worlds they lived on had detailed copies of all the knowledge and history of the species, just to make sure that the mind of the species would be as safe as the mind of the individual.

 At the same time several divergent offshoots became important in the interstellar community in various ways.
 At least one group are known to have undergone complex biological re-design and became some kind of artists-administrators involved with their main benefactor species somewhere in the counterspinward Perseus Arm.
 It is widely believed this group were responsible for the provolution of the species known as the Auld Limners.

 Another group developed into a militant and ambitious empire, eventually causing a break with their previous allies.
 A third group seems to have left this region of the galaxy in a great exodus some 3.2 million years ago.
 If Soft One history is to be believed the other xenos they had been in contact with vanished or destroyed themselves a long time ago, for unknown reasons.
 Terragen xenopaleontologists speculate that they might have encountered the Dawn Hunters, the Amalgamation or some similar advanced threat, or just undergone a collective singularity.
-Today only the stable planet- dwellers remain, and those in the vicinity have quietly accepted the presence of the terragens.
+Today only the stable planet-dwellers remain, and those in the vicinity have quietly accepted the presence of the Terragens.